fimuko/fimuko.github.io/content/posts/python-postgis-formatting-data-to-postgis.md

 categories: ["analytics", "data engineering"]
 author: "me"
 # author: ["Me", "You"] # multiple authors
-summary: "Custom data pre-process so that geometries in postgis can be used" # this shows up on the list
+summary: "Custom data pre-processing so that geometries in postgis can be used" # this shows up on the list
-description: "Custom data pre-process so that geometries in postgis can be used" # this shows up on the single page
+description: "Custom data pre-processing so that geometries in postgis can be used" # this shows up on the single page
 showToc: true
 TocOpen: false
 draft: false